zzt93/syncer/README.md

   - Remember to fetch partition key in `fields`

 - Remember where we leave last time by writing file/position of binlog/oplog, and resume from there so as to avoid any data loss
-  - More than once (at-least-once): we can ensure the at least once semantics now, so you need to make sure your `SyncData` is idempotent and your destination can handle it.
+  - More than once (at-least-once): we can ensure the at least once semantics now, so you need to make sure your output channel (the `consumer` of syncer output) is **idempotent** and your destination can handle it without dup.
 Counterexample: a table without primary key definitely can't handle it and cause duplicate data soon or later.
 - Multiple consumer can share a common connection to same data source, i.e. MySQL/MongoDB, to reduce the burden of remote master